Bryanthelol/my_first_web/README.md

 # my_first_web
-an app of web for learning
+The app of web for learning